BioMedIA-MBZUAI/FissionFusion/README.md

 ## Training Pipeline

 1. Grid Search Experiments
-    a) To run the grid search experiments, we need to run the linear probing first as a warmup to get the linear-probed model (theta superscript lp).
+    a) To run the grid search experiments, we need to run the linear probing first as a warmup to get the linear-probed model (θ<sub>lp</sub>).
 Please change the DATASETS paths, and the implementation section in the corresponding config file (lp.yaml) as per the dataset and model.

        ```bash
        python train.py --config './configs/lp.yaml'